John 10:31-36

 Set apart and sent

-Lord, open the eyes of those who resist believing in who you are.
+Lord, open the eyes of those who resist believing in who You are.